 What is the General Data Protection Regulation (GDPR)?

-12 July 2017
+July 12th, 2017

-Who does it apply to?
+Who does GDPR apply to?

-What do I need to be aware of?
+What do businesses need to be aware of regarding GDPR?

 Individuals have the right to ask for access to their data at “reasonable intervals”, and the controller must respond to this request within one month.
-Controllers can no longer individuals for this request unless it becomes excessive or repetitive.
+Controllers can no longer charge individuals for this request unless it becomes excessive or repetitive.

-What if I don’t comply?
+What if I don’t comply with GDPR?